burntsoul/llm-panel/readme.md

     uvicorn app:app --host 0.0.0.0 --port 8000
     ```
   * Or as a systemd service (recommended) with environment variables set.
+    systemd service is in use
+      * Restart service with command 'sudo systemctl restart llm-agent'

 * **Network**: